 Where to File

-The very first item a state will look for in determining whether a business has “nexus”, or sufficient activity within the state, is the presence of a person, place or thing.
-This is the legal issue the US Supreme Court determined in Quill (the Court determined that if none of these things were present, a state may not be able to assert nexus).
-While FBAs generally do not have people or a location in states other than their home state, they do have inventory in the non-home state where Amazon has a fulfillment/distribution center.
-As such, by having FBA seller-owned inventory stored at an Amazon fulfillment center, nexus has been triggered.
+The very first item a state will look for in determining whether a business has “nexus,” or sufficient activity within the state, is the presence of a person, place, or thing.
+This is the legal issue the US Supreme Court determined in Quill (the Court determined that if none of these things were present, a state might not be able to assert nexus).
+While FBAs generally do not have people or locations in states other than their home state, they do have inventory in the non-home state where Amazon has a fulfillment/distribution center.
+By having FBA seller-owned inventory stored at an Amazon fulfillment center, nexus has been triggered.

 The FBA items sold clearly identify the FBA as the “seller” of the item and not Amazon.
 Again, under well-established laws and court cases, when an item is sold on behalf of a disclosed seller (the FBA), the seller is responsible for any sales tax collection requirements.
 This is a “known” or “disclosed principal” transaction.

-It does not defeat a state’s assertion of nexus simply because the FBA seller did not “know” their inventory was moved by Amazon to the location(s).
-It is clear in the FBA agreement that Amazon has the right to move the FBA’s inventory as Amazon sees fit to meet their projected sales.
+It does not defeat a state’s assertion of nexus simply because the FBA seller did not “know” Amazon moved their inventory to the location(s).
+It is clear in the FBA agreement that Amazon has the right to move the FBA’s inventory as Amazon sees fit to meet its projected sales.
 The FBA can query, without special permission from Amazon, the FBA’s inventory history to determine where the inventory came to rest.
 As such, it is strongly recommended that all FBA sellers file for amnesty in states where Amazon has a fulfillment center/distribution center.
 The other MTC participating states should be reviewed for potential historical exposure and potential nexus-triggering activities other than FBA-owned inventory.

 But What if I Don’t?